kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1994</span> Philippines makes its first connection to the Internet when an employee of the Philippine Network Foundation downloads a topless photo of Tracy Lords from a server in CERN.

+- <span class=year>2001</span> Gloria Macapagal-Arroyo, the country's first president-cum-part-time-nanny, takes office.
+She works at the Malacanang Palace Monday to Friday, then flies to Hong Kong on weekends to perform her domestic duties.

 - <span class=year>2006</span> Fresh from conquering Mount Makiling, Filipino mountaineer Leo Oracion makes history as the first person to summit Mount Everest dressed in flipflops and tank tops.
-He loses only seven fingers and ten toes in the process.
+He loses only seven fingers and nine toes in the process.

 - <span class=year>2010</span> The Manila Hostage Crisis inside a tourist bus comes to a successful end when members of an elite SWAT team shoot the hostage-taker and all the hostages that are not already dead.